Avinash Veeraraghavan: I Love My India

 In 2002, Veeraraghavan authored I Love My India.
 Stories for a City, published by Tara Publishing, Chennai and Dewi Lewi Publishing, London in 2004.

 Using digital as well as manual cut-and-paste techniques, Veeraraghavan 'collected pictures from all over and reconstructed an imaginary, generic city'.
 The book is divided into three sections – Billboard City, Weak Architecture and Remote City, the book juxtaposes images without any evident hierarchy.
 I Love My India was printed on uncoated stock paper, with one commentator describing it as a bright pastiche of images born of everyday urban aesthetics.

-I Love My India has been described as a visual journey through Indian cities from a rare non-western point of view.
-(It) celebrates billboards, street-life, kitsch and popular culture.
+I Love My India has been described as a visual journey through Indian cities from a non-western perspective.
+It celebrates billboards, street-life, kitsch and popular culture.

 The material comes from city streets, construction sites, traffic, and film posters.
 It also references literary images, myths and signboards.
 According to one commentator, the book moves through the spaces and signs of the city – both imaginative and physical – commenting on the complex and often surreal forms of human arrangements.

 In 2007, Veeraraghavan made a video using select spreads from the book for an exhibition, Urban Manners at Hangar Bicocca in Milan.